mtirtoatmojo/mtirtoatmojo/README.md

 - Database: Google BigQuery, PostgreSQL
 - Visualization: Tableau

-# Find me around the web 🌎
-- Writing in public on
-- Sharing updates on

 <!---
 mtirtoatmojo/mtirtoatmojo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.